The Importance of Managing CBCT Billing for Your Practice

 May 1

-4 min read
+3 min read

-Understanding CBCT and its Benefits
+Understanding CBCT and Its Benefits

 When to Bill for CBCT

-Navigating Insurance and Downcoding and Declination
+Navigating Insurance, Downcoding, and Declination

 What is Downcoding?